-non-SOV commuting options in the Boston UZA has increased between 2012 (2008-12 ACS estimate) and 2016 (2012-16 ACS estimate).
+(2008-12 ACS estimate) and 2016 (2012-16 ACS estimate).
 MassDOT calculated a linear trend line using these values for the Boston UZA and used that trend line to project expected values as of the end of CY 2019 (the expected 2015-19 ACS estimate) and CY 2021 (the expected 2017-21 ACS estimate).
 The agencies established these projected values as the Boston UZA targets for the percent of non-SOV travel.
 As Figure 6 shows, the share of non-SOV travel in the Boston region has been increasing steadily over time.

-Figure 6

-Historic Values and Performance Targets

-for the Percent of Non-SOV Travel in the Boston UZA
+Figure 6 Historic Values and Performance Targets or the Percent of Non-SOV Travel in the Boston UZA